Tadpole Lane and district County Council Charity Band

 Lloyd Watkins known as Wocko was from the Beatnik era and he filmed The Tadpoles at his studio near the church in Hockley.
 “An old room we set up and we played and he filmed it”.
 This film is no longer in existence.

-Wayne Evans, John Herrod and Richard Ronson would later form the first line up of Gaffa in 1971 along with drummer Mick Barratt.
+Wayne Evans, John Herrod and Richard Ronson would later form the first line up of Gaffa in 1972 along with drummer Mick Barratt.
 Paul “Beano” Summers joined up with Colin Staples in 1970.
 Pete Wagstaff went on to be a DJ at Radio Trent then at “Beacons” radio and “The Severn”.

 Pete Wagstaff

-Graham Fisher to Leicester.
+Graham Fisher went to Leicester.
 Last time Wayne Evans saw Graham Fisher was when “Alright Now” was number 1 (1970).

 Richard Ronson.
 Top left is when he was part of Gaffa.